For most car owners, the AC system is a complete mystery. You press the button and are met with a refreshing gust of cool air.

 Ready to take a nearer look?

-Let’s get moving!
+Let’s get going!

 A Quick Note About Freon And R-12

 Freon (also known as R-12) was the primary refrigerant used in most car AC systems until the mid-90s.
-However, due to its negative environmental impact, the EPA (Environmental Protection Agency) has banned the import and production of Freon.
+However, due to its detrimental environmental impact, the EPA (Environmental Protection Agency) has banned the import and production of Freon.

 Since the mid-90s, automotive manufacturers have used Refrigerant-134a (R-134a), which is less detrimental on the ozone and is approved for use in car AC systems.
 And in 2015, they started using Refrigerant-1234yf (R-1234yf), which is even less destructive on the ozone.